thornomad/hearing-allyship/README.md

 ### About these guidelines

 This text was created with contributions from Deaf people engaged in the practice of social justice in an attempt to reduce audism, phonocentrism, and shift the balance of power and privilege within the Deaf community.
-We welcome contributions and input.
-The site has been hosted at Github in an attempt to make the text freely available to the community and to engage in conversation that moves all of us forward.
+This is a living document that intends to address the underlying principles of hearing allyship -- to that end, we welcome contributions and input based on what is currently relevent.
+Your contributions, input, and discussion are welcome.
+The site has been [hosted at Github](https://github.com/thornomad/hearing-allyship/issues) in an attempt to make the text freely available to the community and to engage in conversation that moves all of us forward.

 ---